SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### 3 July 2024 - New Feature - Catalog - Version 2 of the User Catalog API
+#### 3 July 2024 - New feature - Catalog - Version 2 of the User Catalog API

 The User Catalog API has been updated to V2.